konsalex/table-nav/README.md

 https://w3c.github.io/aria-practices/#grid

 **table-nav** consists of:
-* core: Contains all the logic of the library, which is framework-agnostic
+* `core`: Contains all the logic of the library, which is framework-agnostic
-* react: Useful wrappers to work with React projects
+* `react`: Useful wrappers to work with React projects
-* svelte (soon): Useful wrappers to work with React projects
+* `svelte` (soon): Useful wrappers to work with React projects

 ### Installation